A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-9842: Das Parking Management System Info Leak

 CVE-2025-9842 is an information disclosure vulnerability in Das Parking Management System 6.2.0 affecting the /Operator/Search file.
-Attackers can exploit this remotely to access sensitive data.
-Learn the technical details, affected versions, impact, and mitigation strategies.
+This article covers technical details, affected versions, security impact, and mitigation.

 CVE-2025-9842 Overview